Overview

 Many programs require a statement of interest, sometimes called a "statement of intent", "description of research interests" or something similar.

 Course-based programs do not have a thesis component.
-While they may assign academic advisors to cohorts of students, they do not require applicants to reach out to individual professors / faculty members to seek commitment as their thesis supervisor.
+While they may assign academic advisors to students, they do not require applicants to reach out to individual professors / faculty members to seek commitment as their thesis supervisor.
 Please do not contact faculty members for the purposes of thesis supervision if you are applying to this program.

 Permanent Residents of Canada must provide a clear photocopy of both sides of the Permanent Resident card.